jonsafari/network-gpu-info/README.md

 ## Prerequisites
-First setup SSH keys to all computers that you want GPU info about:
+First setup SSH keys to all computers that you want GPU info about.
+This is a good idea in general.

 1. Once, from source computer: